clovislfbv/instagram_posts/README.md

 All of those repositories are the codes of my posts on instagram.

-I advise you to use the blender software if you want to run the code of my second post, my third post or my fourth post.
+I advise you to use the blender software if you want to run the code of all my posts except the first one.

 Please don't forget to follow instagram account @clovis.lfbv to be notified when I publish a new post and leave a like to support me.